Ata-Pab/doc-Embedded_Systems/FreeRTOS/Basics/3-Task-Notification.md

 ---

-## 💡 Summary: Choosing the Right Notification Mode
+## Choosing the Right Notification Mode

 | Purpose                            | Use                                           | Example                     |
 | ---------------------------------- | --------------------------------------------- | --------------------------- |